Privacy policy

 Cookies

-When an individual uses our website, it may use “cookies” – small text files – that are placed on your machine to help the site provide a better user experience and provide anonymised tracking and browser data to help us identify and improve how people use our web-site.
-We do not obtain any personally-identifiable information from cookies.
-However, you may prefer to disable cookies on this site and on others.
+When an individual uses our website, it may use “cookies” – small text files – that are placed on the user’s device.
+These cookies are used to store information to help the site provide a better user experience and provide us with anonymised tracking and browser data to help us identify and improve how people use our website.
+For example, they may store information about whether you have visited our website before.
+We do not obtain any personally identifiable information from cookies.
+However, you may prefer to disable cookies on our website and on others.
 The most effective way to do this is to disable cookies in your browser.

-We suggest consulting the Help section of your browser or taking a look at www.aboutcookies.org which offers guidance for all modern browsers or http://www.youronlinechoices.eu/.
+We suggest consulting the Help section of your browser or visiting www.aboutcookies.org, which offers guidance for all modern browsers or YourOnlineChoices.

 Cookies may be either, persistent or session cookies.
 A persistent cookie will remain valid until a set expiry date specified in the cookie itself, is reached.
 A session cookie, on the other hand, will expire once the web browser is closed.